The oldest, most iconic bars in New York City

 It began in the mid-19th century, and like most bars open during Prohibition, it became a speakeasy.
 It transformed into a sports bar in the 1940s, emerging as a gay bar in the 1950s and 1960s.
 And Julius' logo has been around since the 1930s.

-"Julius' is a really important place related to LGBT history," says Ken Lustbader, a co-director of the New York Historic Sites Project.
-In 1966, three years before the Stonewall uprising, members of the Madison Society, a predominantly gay male organization, staged a sip-in.
+"Julius' is a really important place related to LGBT history," says Ken Lustbader, a co-director of the NYC LGBT Historic Sites Project.
+In 1966, three years before the Stonewall uprising, members of the Mattachine Society, a predominantly gay male organization, staged a sip-in.

 Modeled on the sit-ins of the black civil rights movement, this group of gay men traveled from bar to bar demanding to be served.
 The group wisely enlisted the press to follow along as they protested the state liquor authority's practice preventing homosexuals from being served alcohol.